ocaml/ocaml.org/data/tutorials/platform/0_03_run_executables_and_tests.md

 You can run it with `dune exec bin/main.exe` or `dune exec my-app`.

-## Building the Project When Files Changes
+## Automatic Recompiling on File Changes

-The `dune exec <executable_path>.exe` command can take some time to compile a project when multiple files are involved.
-It can be beneficial to have a process that recompiles files as soon as they are changed.
-Then after the last saved file, it is possible that it remains only a last file to compile or just the linking process of all files and libraries.

-The command `dune build --watch` watches for files that need to be (re-)compiled.
-It waits for a file modification that triggers the compilation of needed modules.

-However, Dune locks the build directory, then it is not possible to launch two Dune commands at the same time.
-The `dune build --watch` has to be stopped (typing Ctrl-C) before launching the application.
-Or we can launch the application without the help of Dune by typing `_build\default\<executable_path>.exe`.
+Compiling a project with `dune exec <executable_path>.exe` can take time, especially with many files.
+To speed this up, you can use `dune build --watch`, which automatically recompiles files as they change.

+Keep in mind:

+* `dune build --watch` monitors files and triggers necessary recompilation.
+* Dune locks the build directory, so you can't run two Dune commands simultaneously.
+* To run the application, stop the watch process (Ctrl-C) or execute the app directly with `_build\default\<executable_path>.exe`.
 ## Running Tests

 > **TL;DR**